Spiritual Habits Are Good Habits

 While the consequences of selfishness may be communal or national, the cure is individual.
 To promote selfless living, learn the practical and wise value of cooperation and teamwork.

 Contemplate the selfless nature of a caring God who administers the universe with love and compassion.
-There is no such thing as selfishness in the spirit realm (see also Forget Yourself).
+There is no such thing as selfishness in the spirit realm.

 Meditate on Cosmic Meanings

-Almost all societies have cosmological beliefs, or explanations for the creation of the cosmos.
-The creation story of the Bible is a Christian cosmology, the creation story in the Rig-Veda is a Hindu cosmology.
+Almost all societies have cosmological beliefs or explanations for the creation of the cosmos.
+The creation story in the Bible is a Christian cosmology; the creation story in the Rig Veda is a Hindu cosmology.
 And there are numerous stories from around the world that are similar in nature.
 Even the current creation theory of science, the Big Bang theory, is another creation story.

-Parts I and II of The Urantia Book reveal a completely different cosmology, going into great detail about the divine creators of the cosmos, as well as the physical, mindal, and spiritual nature of creation and the many creatures existing within it.
+The Urantia Book reveals a completely different cosmology, going into great detail about the divine Creators of the cosmos, as well as the physical, mindal, and spiritual nature of creation and the many creatures existing within it.
 It also explains why we exist and gives us some idea about our eternal destiny.
-In doing so, it reaches far beyond the limits of the physical sciences.
+In doing so, it reaches far beyond myth or even the limits of the physical sciences.

-Understanding cosmic meanings is coming to grasp the meaning of the whole, the parts of the whole, and the relationships among them all.
+Understanding cosmic meanings is to grasp the meaning of the whole, the parts of the whole, and the relationships among them.
 It is contemplating the true nature of the greater cosmos, as well as the connections and relationships between and among all things in the universe.
-The meanings we derive from the cosmos have much to do with the depth and scope of our individual values, morality, and ethics.
+It is also constructive to consider that the meanings we derive from the cosmos are closely tied to the depth and scope of our individual values, morality, and ethics.

-Meditating on cosmic meanings includes a consideration of the ideal interpersonal relationships for all who live in the cosmos, an ideal guided by universal, divine values such as goodness, truth, beauty, and love.
-On an intimate level, it is an attempt to view all things and experiences in your life in the context of these values.
-Ponder the cosmos as one creation; one magnificent system—the interconnected and unified creation of an infinite and eternal Source—the God of all creation.
+Meditating on cosmic meanings includes a consideration of the ideal interpersonal relationships for all who live in the cosmos, an ideal ethics guided by divine values such as goodness, truth, beauty, and love.
+It is a personal attempt to view all things and experiences in the context of these values.
+And it is the realization of the cosmos as one creation; one magnificent system—the interconnected and unified creation of an infinite and eternal Source—the God of all creation.

-A search for cosmic meaning helps us to evaluate our lives within a universal frame of reference—within the big picture.
-It is our evolving grasp of the nature of the cosmos, one created by God and maintained by God.
+A search for cosmic meaning helps us evaluate our lives within a universal frame of reference—the big picture.
+It is our evolving grasp of the nature of the cosmos, one created and maintained by God.
 Indeed, meditating on cosmic meanings is one path to God consciousness.

 When we happily accept our universe citizenship, we come to an honest recognition of our joyful obligations to God and the growing universe.
-Grasping cosmic meanings culminates in an awareness of cosmic duty—our duty to follow God’s path.
+It is becoming aware of cosmic duty—our duty to follow God’s path.

 See also Cosmic Consciousness.